Jiufen – A Day Trip From Taipei Guide + Photos 2026

 A Gan Yi Taro Balls Jiufen Taiwan

-Taro balls are a staple of Taiwan’s street food scene and one of the best places to try them in Jiufen is at Grandma Lai’s Sweet Taro ball stall (map).
+Taro balls are a staple of Taiwan’s street food scene and one of the best places to try them in Jiufen is at Grandma Lai’s Sweet Taro Ball stall (map).

 Chewy and a relatively cheap snack (well for Jiufen anyway), a large portion of taro balls costs just NT$100.